utdata/rwdir/docs/08-plots-more.md

 ## Set up your notebook

-We'll use the same `yourname-plot` project we used in the last chapter, but start a new RNotebook.
+We'll use the same `yourname-ggplot` project we used in the last chapter, but start a new RNotebook.

 1. Open your plot project.
 2. Start a new RNotebook.
 Add the goals listed above.